CSRG-Group/dcs-notes.github.io/_CS140/part9.md

 > In virtualised environments, infected VMs may appear briefly and disappear before they can be detected making it **difficult to identify which VMs are infected**.
 >
-> When performing patch management, virus and vulnerability scanning, the machines must be on.
+> When performing patch management, virus and vulnerability scanning, the **machines must be on**.
 Because VMs are transient and not always on – **difficult to fix the vulnerability of infected VMs**.
 >
-> The infected VMs may appear online briefly, infect other VMs and disappear offline before they are noticed making it **difficult to eradicate the infection in the system.**
+> The infected VMs may appear online briefly, infect other VMs and disappear offline before they are noticed making it **difficult to <u>eradicate</u> the infection in the system.**

 As a result, in virtualisation environment worm/virus infections tend to persist at a low level and flare up again at another time.